 There is no shortage of strongly held opinions about timing the market.
-Broadly speaking, market timing is identifying the state of the market with respect to investing.
-Is it favorable (forecast to rise) or adverse (forecast to fall)?
+Broadly speaking, market timing is identifying the climate of the market as it cycles between favorable and unfavorable.
+Is it favorable (bull market) to investing or adverse (bear market)?

 In some respects, it is like dressing appropriately based on weather conditions.
 We want to invest appropriately for market conditions.

 Everyone times the market.
 Some people buy when they have money, and sell when they need money, while others use methods that are more sophisticated.

 Market timing was characterized by Charles Dow as tides (primary waves), waves (secondary waves) and ripples in the market.
 The point is that timers with a long time frame try to identify tides in the market - i.e., the market climate.
 Timers with a shorter time frame try to identify the waves and those with a very short time frame try to identify the ripples.

 NOTE: Market direction is important.
 Going with the flow of the market according to IBD (Investors Business Daily), accounts for 65% to 75% of the success of a trade.
 You do not want to be swimming against the tide if possible.

 While no one denies that the Market Climate changes: